kyleskrinak/jekyll-revealjs/_posts/1-1-1-2-OpeningPrayer.md

 ---

-> Volunteer reads Mark 10:46 - 52
+> Volunteer reads John 15:15

 ---

-O Bringer of Healing, we gather today, calling out to you for healing in our lives.
-We thank you for healing our bodies, hearts and minds.
-Fill us with a spirit of compassion so that we may bring you healing to others who are in need.
+O, what a friend we have in Jesus!
+Lord, help us to imitate you as we share in the joys and struggles of friendship with one another.
+We thank you for your faithful friendship with each and every one of us!
 Amen.

 ---

-### Today's lesson is on Christ’s healing power
+### Today we'll explore friendship and how Jesus is a role model for being a good friend.